The Cider Ride

 Will there be marshals?

 There will be ride marshals.
 They will be wearing vests with numbers on them.
 Marshals are WABA volunteers that are the first line of response in incidents that involve ride participants and be an avenue of communication between ride participants and WABA staff members.
-They are as new to the route as you are, so don’t treat them as ride leaders: read your cue sheets!
 The numbers on their vests allow you to identify them: if you see a great marshal, be sure to tell us in the post-ride survey!